• Home

 Serving Ideas

-If you want to make them feel a little more dessert-plate-ready, serve each bar with a small scoop of vanilla ice cream or a dollop of lightly sweetened whipped cream.
-The cold and creamy contrast against the dense bar is good.
+Try serving each bar with a scoop of vanilla ice cream or a small amount of whipped cream that has been lightly sweetened.
+The creamy contrast of ice cream or whipped cream and the bar is pretty good.

 Storage, Make-Ahead, and Leftovers